patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 programming languages such as C or Python.
 The object-oriented aspect of an implementation in Python makes hardly a difference, for OOP equally allows for mutable an immutable programming beneath the surface.
-(In introductory courses on OOP, hidden mutability is rather praised as a virtue; the disadvantages of mutability are only taught in advanced courses by showing the advantages of constructs like immutable classes.
+(In introductory courses on OOP, hidden mutability is rather praised as a virtue than frowned upon; the disadvantages of mutability are only taught in advanced courses by showing the advantages of constructs like immutable classes.
 Learn and unlearn, but I'm digressing…)

 A later re-implementation of my stock program in Python might profit from the experiences made in Haskell.
 Structured programming also allows for immutability, and list comprehensions allow for compact code to produce new state based on older state, without modifying existing state.
-(This might be matter for a fourth article, but let's not get ahead of ourselves.)
+(This re-implementation could be matter for a fourth article, but let's not get ahead of ourselves.)

-In this article, I'm going to show how the board logic of «Four in a Row» can be implemented in Haskell.
+In this article, I'm going to show how the board logic for the game «Four in a Row» can be implemented in Haskell.

 # Let There Be Code